carlst99/UVOCBot/README.md

 2. Install [MariaDB](https://mariadb.org/).
 Create a database.
 3. In the `UVOCBot.Api.BotContext` class, customise the database connection string to suit your setup.
 4. Update the database to the latest migration.
 If you are using the .NET Core CLI, run the `dotnet ef database update` command.
 If you are using the Visual Studio Package Manager, run the `Update-Database` command.
-5. Set the required environment variables (you can find them in the systemd environment files; `uvocbot.env` and `evocbotapi.env`).
+5. Set the required environment variables (you can find them in the environment files; `uvocbot.env` and `evocbotapi.env`).
 I recommend doing this through the `launchSettings.json` file.
 6. If you're building with Visual Studio and will be working on a feature that interacts with the RESTful API, I recommend utilising the Multiple Startup feature so that you can easily debug both projects

 ### Project Structure